regholl2023/stratify_alpaca_buy_sell/README.md

 pip install alpaca-py
 ```

-Ensure environmental variables are setup on your local machine: https://github.com/alpacahq/alpaca-trade-api-python
+Ensure environmental variables are setup on your local machine.
+Alpaca provides good examples and how to info: https://github.com/alpacahq/alpaca-trade-api-python

 Update run_alpaca.bat to include proper paths